yvien226/yvien226.github.io/index.md

 ---

 # My Portfolio
-This portfolio contains a list of Data Science, Optimization, AI and Machine Learning projects that I created for hobby, self learning, and exploring these fields+.
+This portfolio contains a list of Data Science, Optimisation and Data Visualisation works that I developed for hobby and self learning.
 Click on the [LINK] to view it.

 ## Contents:
 - [Data Science](#data-science)